 Electrify Brookline is a town-wide, neighborhood-based campaign to help Brookline residents transition our buildings and our vehicles from burning fossil fuels to clean, renewable electric alternatives.
 A series of How-To Guides, including stories of how your neighbors have made these changes, will help Brookline renters, condo-owners, landlords and homeowners plan out the steps.

 The How-To Guides are available on the Town of Brookline's website.
-Additional resources are available here, including FAQs, a Planning Checklist, and a guide to Financial Incentives (state and federal rebates and incentives).
+A guide to Financial Incentives, including state and federal rebates and tax credits is also available.

 Why Is This Important